srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 <img src="https://cryptopotato.com/wp-content/uploads/2021/03/cryptopunk.jpg" width="200" height="200"/>

-Why should we collectively enforce this belief? <br/>
-What value does it add to our lives? <br/>
-What can we achieve with this new school of thought that we couldn't before?
+Why should we collectively enforce this belief? <br/>What can we achieve with this new school of thought that we couldn't before?

-Some crypto evangelists would answer this by saying "[It can make you rich!](https://cryptopotato.com/this-cryptopunk-nft-was-bought-for-15k-in-2018-now-sold-for-8-million/)".
+Some crypto evangelists answer this with "[It can make you rich!](https://cryptopotato.com/this-cryptopunk-nft-was-bought-for-15k-in-2018-now-sold-for-8-million/)".
-There is a nugget of truth in that, but it's a very twisted statement that conceals more than it shows.
+There is a nugget of truth to that, but it's a very twisted statement that conceals more than it shows.
 We've to realize that this value doesn't come from nowhere.
 For you to have gained in this flaky landscape, several others had to lose.